-Students are expected to maintain good financial standing with the seminary, as determined by the Union Presbyterian Seminary Business Office.
-Students must settle all financial obligations to Union Presbyterian Seminary before they may receive their diplomas, have transcripts provided, or be designated as having graduated.
-Students who fail to settle their financial obligations before graduation will be notified by e-mail approximately two weeks before graduation that they may participate in all facets of graduation, in person or (if approved by the academic dean) in absentia, but will receive the diploma jacket without diploma at the graduation ceremony itself.
-Until financial obligations are met, third parties who inquire as to a student's graduation will be informed that the student has completed all academic requirements but is not yet confirmed as having graduated in view of not having met administrative requirements.
+Students are expected to maintain good financial standing with the seminary, as determined by the Business Office.
+Students must settle all financial obligations to the seminary before they may receive their diplomas, have transcripts provided, or be designated as having graduated.
+Students who fail to settle their financial obligations before graduation will be notified by e-mail approximately two weeks before graduation that they may participate in all facets of graduation, in person or (if approved by the academic dean) in absentia, but will receive the diploma jacket without diploma at the graduation will be informed that the student has completed all academic requirements but is not yet confirmed as having graduated in view of not having met administrative requirements.
 Until financial obligations are met, students will not receive their diplomas or be accorded transcript services.
 When accounts have been settled, a student's official graduation date will become the date originally indicated on the diploma.
 Further questions may be directed to the Business Office.